dnsimple/terraform-provider-dnsimple/docs/data-sources/zone.md

 # Attributes Reference

-The following attributes are exported:
+The following additional attributes are exported:

 * `id` - The zone ID
 * `account_id` - The account ID
-* `name` - The name of the zone
 * `reverse` - True for a reverse zone, false for a forward zone.